Skip to main content

 Complaint Rate

-The percentage of recipients who reported your email as spam.
+The percentage of sent emails that were reported as spam.

 • Green (< 0.01%): Excellent